jmadureira/netdata-cookbook/README.md

 This would install NetData on supported platforms.
 At the moment this product does not have any distribution packages and only supported installation method it to compile sources.

-NetData cookbook will install required dependencies and after compilation succeedis those deps will be removed, except those packages that already were installed on the server prior to chef run.
+NetData cookbook will install required dependencies and after compilation succeeds those deps will be removed, except those packages that already were installed on the server prior to chef run.

 ## Usage